WuBoytH/The-WuBoy-Ultimate-Modpack/README.md

 This version of the modpack also has no need for the "Skin Fixes" folder from the previous version.

 Installation:
-Simply drag all of the files (except for README.md and Final Kill Screen Preview.png) into the root of your SD card, and you should be ready to go!
+First, grab the lastest ARCropolis from https://github.com/Raytwo/ARCropolis/ Drag all of the files (except for README.md and Final Kill Screen Preview.png) into the following directory:
+ - atmosphere\contents\01006A800016E000\romfs\arcropolis\workspaces

+If you have not used ARCropolis since they added the Workspace feature *and* don't see any mods loading, please do the following:

+1. Open Smash Ultimate and go to the main menu.
+2. Open the ZR menu.
+3. Select "Help".
+4. Select "Mode Help"
+5. Select "The WuBoy Ultimate Modpack" in the Workspace Manager.
+6. Restart the game and see the changes!

 If you have a previous version of the modpack installed, please delete the following folders before installing anew:
  - SD:\ultimate\mods\The WuBoy Ultimate Modpack
  - SD:\ultimate\mods\The WuBoy Ultimate Modpack Music
  - SD:\ultimate\mods\The WuBoy Ultimate Modpack Optionals
-You also need to install ARCropolis, which you can find here: https://github.com/Raytwo/ARCropolis/releases/tag/v0.9.6

 Notes:

 All the changes found in the WuBoy Ultimate Modpack can be found here:
  - https://tinyurl.com/WuBoyModpack
  - https://tinyurl.com/WuBoyModpackMusic

-If you have installed a previous version of the modpack, you may still have a folder called:
- - SD:\atmosphere\contents\01006A800016E000\romfs\arc
-I have moved those files over to SD:\ultimate\mods\Skin Fixes Please delete the first folder from your SD card, as you will not need it anymore.

-You can choose not to use this, but many skins will look wrong due to how Smash Ultimate loads files.
-Hopefully, in the future, this kind of fix will be unneccessary and can be removed from the modpack, my apologies for the inconvenience!

 The WuBoy Ultimate Modpack Optionals includes:
  - text edits throughout menus, Star Fox's final smash subtitles, and Hero's spell list, for the fun of it =)